zorowangtt/phdthesis/source/09_chapter1_intro.md

 For structural property, David M. Leitner's group found that the correlations of energy transfer rate are linearly correlated with the mean-square distance for charged contacts between charged residue pairs in myoglobin.[@reid2018]
 For dynamics, they also discovered that the energy transfer rate has a good correlation with the variance in the length of the contact for polar and hydrophobic contacts.[@buchenberg2016;@reid2018;@leitner2019;@poudel2020;@reid2020;@leitner2020a;@poudel2022;@poudel2023]
 The hydrogen bonds have been found to facilitate the thermal transport in proteins and protein-based materials.
-For instance, the thermal conductivity of $\pi-$helices, which have a stronger hydrogen bond strength, is two folds and three folds higher than that of $\alpha-$ and $3_{10}-$ helices, respectively.[@he2021]
+For instance, the thermal conductivity of $\pi$-helices, which have a stronger hydrogen bond strength, is two folds and three folds higher than that of $\alpha$- and $3_{10}$- helices, respectively.[@he2021]
 Hydrogen bonding has been identified as the main contributor to the increase in the thermal conductivity of spider silk protein.[@zhang2014]
-It has been reported that the thermal conductivity of spider silk protein is 1-2 orders of magnitude higher than that of globular proteins.
+It has been reported that the thermal conductivity of spider silk protein is 1 - 2 orders of magnitude higher than that of globular proteins.
 Furthermore, hydrogen bonding has been shown to facilitate dominant vibrational energy transfer pathways in $\beta$-hairpin structures, competing with energy transport along the backbone.[@deniz2021]
 The scaling rules for rates of vibrational energy transfer in proteins have been extensively studied in various proteins, including HP36[@buchenberg2016;@poudel2020], myoglobin[@reid2018], deoxy-HbI/oxy-HbI[@leitner2019;@reid2020;@leitner2020a], A2A adenosine receptor[@leitner2020a], and GPCR proteins[@poudel2022;@poudel2023], by David M. Leitner and his colleagues.
 These scaling rules have been validated and found to work particularly well for hydrogen bonding contacts, especially those within a distance of less than 2.8 Å.